 It is commonly thought, among those who are growth-minded, that work ethic determines performance.
 This leads growth-oriented individuals to embrace challenges and persist, regardless of difficult setbacks.
 Overall, individuals with growth mindsets believe that their effort and eagerness to learn will result in mastering skills they view as invaluable.

 Growth Mindset in the Workplace

 Within professional contexts, it is clear that growth mindset employees are willing to work harder and more innovatively for their companies, expecting that they will enjoy the fruits of their labor.
 Also, because they are not risk-averse, growth-minded employees are open to ventures such as taking on additional tasks, mastering new skill sets, or performance coaching.

 The relationships that growth-oriented employees have with their employers are mutually beneficial.
 This is because these employees are driven by the potential to execute expert-level skills and do not fear the obstacles which may arise during their pursuits of success.
 In return, organizations flourish and are likely to reward the employees who have pushed themselves and achieved great professional accomplishments.

 How to Create a Growth-Minded Company

 In addition, consider using behavioral interviewing techniques to find out which job applicants express beliefs associated with being growth-oriented.
-Instead of hiring candidates based on their past accomplishments, prioritize finding applicants who have a continued passion for learning and seek to evolve alongside your company, as this is a sign of exponential potential.
+Instead of hiring candidates based on their past accomplishments and encouraging them to cultivate a growth mindset after the fact, prioritize finding applicants who have a continued passion for learning and seek to evolve alongside your company, as this is a sign of exponential potential.